Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ### A change of routes

 For Gameok, I used the Data mode of React Router.
-The Declarative mode wasn't enough for the complexity I was aiming for, and I thought it was a decent middle ground if I ever decided to tackle the Framework mode (improbable).
-Loaders, nesting, outlets,  and error boundaries make the components cleaner and easier to debug.
+The Declarative mode wasn't enough for the complexity I was aiming for, and I thought it was a decent middle ground before jumping to Framework mode<sup> <a class="secondary-a" href="#footnotes">3.</a></sup>.
+Loaders, nesting (outlet), and error boundaries are all great features.

 ```tsx
 // App.tsx